Board of Directors

 Proposed Policies for next meeting

-A budget will provide an in-depth, month by month review of your HOA assessments.
-Please note, this budget is only for the Creekside Townhome (Sub-Association).
+A budget will provide an in-depth, month-by-month review of your HOA assessments.
+Please note that this budget is only for the Creekside Townhome (Sub-Association).

 Maintenance and Landscape Information

 The following information pertains to neighborhood associations that are managed by CCMC which manages most associations within the community.
 Not all neighborhood associations within Daybreak are managed by CCMC, check with your specific neighborhood association for details on their management and maintenance practices.

 Many of the condominiums and townhomes in Daybreak feature additional benefits that may include exterior building and landscape maintenance that is managed by an HOA neighborhood association also referred to as a sub-association.
 All homes in Daybreak are part of the master homeowners association whose function is to manage and maintain all of the common areas for the broader community such as parks, pools, and community centers.
 They also enforce the community covenants as laid out in the governing documents.
 The sub-associations or neighborhood associations oversee maintenance for smaller groups of townhomes or condominiums, usually a few hundred, in a specific area of the community.

 There is a robust inspection process in place designed to provide high-quality housing for all residents who are members of a neighborhood association.